florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 There are a couple of important things to remember about the preview screen:

 1. The preview screen is live, which means that changes made on the left will automatically be rendered on the right.
-So there is **no** need to refresh after changes the right screen will simply be rerendered after making any changes.
+So there is **no** need to refresh after changes the preview screen will simply be rerendered after making any changes.
 2. Fields such as article names or product prices are replaced by placeholders in the preview.
 A good rule of thumb is that any text field that is changeable within the editor is non-dynamic.
 The actual e-mails will of course contain dynamic database variables.

 The preview screen currently shows us the default template that is created when making a new mailing template.